I-m-Sushmita/plant-shop-landing-page/README.md

 ## Usage

-  1. Open the  `link` in any web browser to view the tribute page.
+  1. Open the link ( https://i-m-sushmita.github.io/plant-shop-landing-page/) in any web browser to view the landing page.
 2. Customize the content and styles as needed:

 - Modify the HTML in the `index.html` file.